-Google Cloud Platform (GCP) is a popular set of cloud services that provides Infrastructure-as-a-Service and Platform-as-a-Service products.
-GCP's penetration in the public cloud market trails only Amazon AWS and Microsoft Azure.
-Like these competitors, Google Cloud utilizes the same extensive network infrastructure that supports its core online applications.
-In Google's case, these apps include Google Search as well as YouTube.
-The GCB cloud portfolio has over 100 services that cover processing, data storage, database management, networking, analytics, Big Data, machine learning, artificial intelligence, access management, cybersecurity, Internet of Things, and unified tools.
+Google Cloud Platform (GCP) is a leading suite of cloud computing services that includes IaaS and PaaS features.
+GCP's share of the public cloud sector trails only Amazon AWS and Azure.
+As with vendors, Google Cloud utilizes the same massive infrastructure that supports its most popular applications.
+In Google's case, these include Google Search and YouTube.
+The Google cloud portfolio has more than 100 products that cover processing, storage, database management, networking, analytics, Big Data, machine learning, AI, access management, security, Internet of Things, and centralized tools.

-Google Cloud Platform (GCP) uses the same massive infrastructure that supports Google Search and YouTube
+Google Cloud uses the same global infrastructure as Google Search and YouTube

-Progent has experience helping businesses of all sizes to design, deploy, tune, administer, and troubleshoot IT ecosystems that use various network models including on-prem data centers, private clouds, one or multiple public clouds, or a hybrid combination of local and cloud-based infrastructure.
-Progent can provide quick online or onsite access to top-tier consultants to assist you to evaluate the potential benefits and drawbacks of different network architectures and compare the services and cost of Google Cloud vs. alternative cloud offerings.
+Progent has experience helping businesses from small offices to enterprises to plan, deploy, test, administer, and maintain IT ecosystems based on a variety of network models such as on-premises data centers, private clouds, one or multiple public clouds, or a hybrid combination of local and cloud infrastructure.
+Progent can provide quick online or onsite access to top-tier experts to help you to assess the advantages and drawbacks of possible network models and compare the services and pricing structure of Google Cloud vs. other cloud vendors.

-Progent's certified Microsoft, Linux, and Cisco consultants can assist you to integrate your existing network resources with the Google Cloud Platform, and Progent's database management consultants can show you how to make your key applications cloud ready so they can take full advantage of GCP services.
-Progent can assist you to deploy VMs on Google Cloud Compute Engine, design a cost-effective storage solution with Google Cloud Storage services, and simplify identity management with Google Cloud Identity.
-Progent can also help you to utilize GCP's tools to manage and track your Google Cloud ecosystem so it consistently delivers maximum return on investment.
+Progent's certified Microsoft, Linux, and Cisco experts can assist your organization to expand your current IT resources with the Google Cloud Platform, and Progent's database management consultants can help make your business-critical applications cloud capable so they can take full advantage of GCP services.
+Progent can assist you to set up virtual machines on GCP Compute Engine, design an efficient storage solution with Google Cloud Storage services, and streamline access management with GCP Cloud Identity.
+Progent can also help you to utilize GCP's tools to manage and track your Google Cloud ecosystem so it consistently provides maximum business value.

-Google Cloud Platform offers over Infrastructure-as-a-Service and Platform-as-a-Service services addressing nearly all facets of information technology including processing, data storage, database management, networking, administration, security, web, mobile computing, and development.
-GCP services are offered by subscription.
-Like other public cloud services, you are charged for the resources you use.
-Important Google Cloud services for which Progent can provide expert consulting and debugging include:
+Google Cloud Platform offers more than 100 IaaS and PaaS services covering nearly all areas of IT including processing, data storage, database management, networking, administration, cybersecurity, web, mobile computing, and development.
+Google Cloud services are offered on a subscription basis.
+Like other public cloud services, you pay for the resources you use.
+Popular Google Cloud products and services for which Progent offers advanced consulting and technical support include:

-Compute Engine is a service for running Windows and Linux virtual machines in the cloud, comparable to Amazon EC2 or Azure Virtual Machines.
-Compute Engine virtual machines have transparent access to Google Cloud block storage and state-of-the-art infrastructure.
-Google Cloud Compute Engine offers three classes of virtual machines in your choice of standard or custom sizes.
-GCP's N2 type VM is affordably priced and designed for common applications such as web hosting, business applications, and databases.
-The C2 type virtual machine provides up to 60 virtual CPUs for processor-intensive applications like electronic computer-aided design (ECAD) and simulations.
-Google Cloud's M2 class VM includes as much as 11.5 TB of RAM for RAM-intensive apps such as in-memory databases or in-depth analytics.
-Google's sole-tenant node option provides a physical Compute Engine server dedicated to your exclusive use.
+Compute Engine is an IaaS service for running Windows and Linux virtual machines in the cloud, comparable to Amazon EC2 or Azure Virtual Machines.
+Compute Engine virtual machines have transparent access to Google Cloud block storage and advanced network infrastructure.
+Google Cloud offers three basic classes of VMs in your choice of pre-defined or custom machine sizes.
+Google's N2 type virtual machine is value priced and designed for common applications such as web hosting, business apps, and databases.
+The C2 type virtual machine supports up to 60 virtual CPUs for processor-intensive applications like electronic computer-aided design and simulations.
+Google Cloud's M2 type virtual machine includes up to 11.5 TB of RAM for RAM-intensive apps like in-memory databases or in-depth analytics.
+GCP's sole-tenant node option provides a physical Compute Engine machine dedicated to your exclusive use.

-Key benefits of the Google Cloud Compute Engine include live VM migration, which keeps virtual machines on line even while undergoing system maintenance, and preemptible virtual machines, low-cost virtual machine compute instances which continue for a max of 24 hours and are designed for executing batch jobs that can be paused and resumed intermittently without impacting operations.
+Key benefits of the GCP Compute Engine include live VM migration, which lets you keep virtual machines productive even while undergoing system maintenance, and preemptible virtual machines, low-cost virtual machine compute instances which continue for a max of 24 hours and are designed for executing batch jobs that can be paused and resumed intermittently without impacting operations.

-Additional available benefits for Google Compute Engine include:
+Additional available features for Google Compute Engine include:

-Pricing for Google Compute Engine services is calculated by per-second usage dependent on to virtual machine instances and classes, disks and images, network usage, sole-tenant nodes, GPU accelerators, plus other selected resources and use.
+Pricing for Google Cloud Compute Engine services is based on per-second usage dependent on to VM instances and types, disks and images, network usage, sole-tenant nodes, GPUs, plus other selected resources and use.

-- Always-encrypted local SSD block storage for high speed and data security
+- Always-encrypted local SSD block storage for enhanced performance and data security

-- GPU accelerators that can be included with virtual machine instances for processor-intense applications such as machine learning and 3D graphics
+- Graphics Processing Unit (GPU) that can be added to VM instances for processor-intense applications like machine learning (ML) and 3D graphics

-- Global load balancing for maximizing performance and availability at low cost
+- Global load balancing for maximizing speed and availability at low cost

-- Google Kubernetes Engine for managing Docker containers on Compute Engine virtual machines
+- Google Kubernetes Engine for managing and orchestrating Docker containers on Compute Engine VMs

-Google Cloud Storage is object storage that can scale to exabytes of data.
-All data held in GCP Cloud Storage are organized in containers called buckets.
-Google Cloud provides four types of cloud storage, differentiated and priced based on the object's expected longevity and its busy/dormant ratio.
-As you progress through Google's storage types from Standard to Archive, access costs increase, at-rest costs decrease, and required minimum storage duration increases.
-Google Cloud's storage classes make it possible to control expenses by planning the appropriate cost/performance balance for your environment, and Google Cloud's Object Life Cycle Management feature allows you to automate the progression of storage objects from hot to cold types over time.
-All storage classes share worldwide accessibility, unlimited storage (but a size limit of 5 TB for any given object, no minimum object size, low latency, optional geo-redundancy, and a common set of security and management tools.
-A single API applies to all storage types.
+Google Cloud Storage is object storage that scales to exabytes of data.
+All data held in Google Cloud Storage are logically organized in containers called buckets.
+Google Cloud offers four types of cloud storage, distinguished and priced based on the object's anticipated duration and its hot/cold ratio.
+As you move along Google's storage classes from Standard to Archive, access costs increase, at-rest costs decrease, and required minimum storage duration increases.
+Google's storage classes allow you to manage costs by planning the optimal price/performance profile for your environment, and GCP's Object Life Cycle Management tool allows you to automate the progression of storage objects from high-access to low-access types as they age.
+All classes feature global accessibility, unlimited storage (but a size limit of 5 TB for individual objects, no minimum size, low latency, on-request geo-redundancy, and a common suite of cloud security and management tools.
+One API applies to all Google Cloud Storage classes.

-Standard Storage is Google Cloud's default type and is intended for objects used frequently or stored only for short periods.
+Standard Storage is Google Cloud's default type and is intended for data used often or stored only briefly.
 There is no minimum storage duration.
-To get the highest speed and least network usage charges, Standard Storage objects should reside in the same geographical location as the virtual machine instances or the container clusters that interact with the data.
-Standard Storage delivers the highest average availability across regions, dual-regions, and multi-regions.
-Nearline Storage is a low cost storage class designed for data accessed only occasionally, ideally once per month or less.
-Examples of suitable use cases are periodic backup and archiving.
-At-rest pricing is less than with Google Cloud's Standard Storage, but access costs more, availability is marginally lower, and duration is a minimum of one month.
+To get the highest performance and least network charges, Standard Storage data should reside in the same geographical region as the VM instances or the container clusters that interact with the objects.
+Standard Storage delivers the top average availability across any regional distribution scheme.
+Nearline Storage is a low-priced storage type intended for data accessed only occasionally, preferably once per month or less.
+Examples of suitable use cases are monthly backup and archiving.
+At-rest costs are lower than with GCP's Standard Storage, but access costs more, availability is slightly less, and storage duration is at least 30 days.

-Coldline Storage provides rock bottom storage costs for at-rest data and is intended for scenarios where data are accessed less than once a quarter.
-Minimum storage duration is three months, availability is slightly less than with Google Cloud's Standard and Nearline Storage types, and access costs are relatively high.
-Google's Archive Storage, which features the least at-rest storage costs but has a minimum duration of one year, is the best storage service for data kept exclusively for backup or archive scenarios.
-Access pricing for Archive Storage is the most of any Google Cloud storage type.
+Coldline Storage provides very low storage pricing for dormant data and is intended for scenarios where data are accessed less than once every 90 days Minimum duration is 90 days, availability is slightly lower than with Google's Standard and Nearline Storage classes, and access costs are comparatively high.
+Google's Archive Storage, which features the least at-rest storage pricing but has a minimum storage duration of one year, is the best storage service for data held exclusively for backup or archive purposes.
+Data access costs for Archive Storage are the highest of any Google storage type.